al0vya/hfv1-cpp/README.md

 ## Building the model executable

-Open the `HFV1_cpp.sln` file in Visual Studio 2019 and from the toolbar at the top, click `Build > Rebuild All`.
+Open the `..sln` file in Visual Studio 2019 and from the toolbar at the top, click `Build > Rebuild All`.

 ## Running the model

-Navigate to `HFV1_cpp\HFV1_cpp` using File Explorer.
+Navigate to `.\.` using File Explorer.
 Click into the search bar of the explorer, type in `cmd` and press enter to open a command line.
 In the command line, type in `python test.py` and press enter to see further instructions on how to run the model.

 ## In-built test cases